jeanleecole/archive/pages/Projects/metzerott_formatted.md

 As he turned to leave the room, his eyes, with that look in them, met those of Ernest Clare, full of that still peace that seemed to hold the solution of all life's mysteries.
 Then both smiled, and Louis held out his hand, a firm and shapely one, though with some traces of his daily work at his father's trade.

-"I am very glad you have come to Micklegard, Mr. <p class="pagenum">Begin page 181</p> Clare," he said, "and I hope you will get whatever you want."
+"I am very glad you have come to Micklegard, Mr. <hr><p class="pagenum">Page 181</p> Clare," he said, "and I hope you will get whatever you want."

 "And I am glad to make your acquaintance, Prince Louis," said Ernest Clare, cordially pressing the young hand; "and much obliged for your good wishes.
 I hope we shall be good friends."